PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 calls, dependency, public API, or TensorFlow behavior.
 Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Pre-unary affine fan-out direct result retention implementation checkpoint

+The sole raw lowerer expression now retains its unchanged one-key dictionary as `_layout_pass_set_1_pre_unary_affine_fanout_stats`.
+The target remains unconsumed and observation-only.
+The attention/quantized suffix and pre-add attention recovery still select the public callback with their model-only contracts.

+No result schema, producer/consumer-map construction, constant handling, pruning, direct argument, nested selection, surrounding production call, dependency, public API, or TensorFlow boundary changed.
+A zero counter remains insufficient to infer absence of mutation.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.57s`
+- owner behavior, both attention orchestration routes, adjacent affine owners, architecture, and pass-efficiency coverage: `324 passed in 18.41s`
+- branch-changed broad suite: `1629 passed in 30.91s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, inventory all direct and nested `_optimize_transpose_mean_mul_add_const_prepost_nhwc_chains()` forms before changing the adjacent mean-affine boundary.
+Commit and push only;
+do not create, reopen, or update a pull request.